 Museo Del Oro Del Banco De La Rep Blica

-The temporary exhibitions are typically strong.
-The museum collaborates with international institutions and the space is significant enough to host substantial travelling shows.
+The temporary exhibition programme is consistently strong.
+The museum collaborates with major international institutions and the floor space is significant; check the current schedule before you go.

 Practical Information